leo3friedman/plink_method_of_moments_ibd_reimplementation/README.md

 | PI_HAT  | 0.999999 | 0.000025 |   0.00005 |
 | Overall | 1.000000 | 0.000022 |   0.00005 |

 An R² of ~1.0 and near-zero MAE across all columns indicates that both Python implementations effectively match PLINK 1.9's IBD estimates.
-The maximum error of 0.00005 across all columns is due to PLINK rounding its `.genome` output to 4 decimal places.
+The maximum error of 0.00005 across all columns is likely due to PLINK rounding its `.genome` output to 4 decimal places.

 ### Runtime Results